-There are lots of products that promise to boost your immune system—and who wouldn’t want that?
-Well, there are millions of people with auto-immune diseases, inflammatory diseases and allergies.
-Millions of people whose immune systems may already be a bit too active.
+There’s lots of products that promise to boost your immune system, and who wouldn’t want that?
+Well, there’s millions of people with autoimmune diseases, inflammatory diseases, allergies—millions of people whose immune systems may already be a bit too active.

 I try to make sufferers of seasonal allergies feel better by explaining that having an overactive immune system is not all bad.
-Individuals with allergies have a decreased risk for cancer (compared with the general population).
-Yes your immune system may be in such overdrive it’s attacking things left and right like tree pollen, but that heightened state of alert might also help bring down any budding tumors in the body.
-So it’s tricky, we want to boost the part of the immune system that fights infection, while down-regulating the part that results in chronic inflammation.
-And mushrooms may fit the bill.
+Individuals with allergies “have a decreased risk for cancer (compared with the general population).”
+Yes, your immune system may be in such overdrive it’s attacking things left and right, like tree pollen, but that heightened state of alert might also help bring down some budding tumors in the body.
+So, it’s tricky; we want to boost the part of the immune system that fights infection, while down-regulating the part that results in chronic inflammation.
+And, mushrooms may fit the bill.

-There are thousands of edible mushrooms, though only 100 are cultivated commercially, and only 10 of those on an industrial scale.
-And I do mean industrial, rising to over 20 million tones, and for good reason.
-They accelerate immunoglobulin A secretion.
+There are thousands of edible mushrooms, though “only [about] 100 are cultivated commercially, and only 10 of those on an industrial scale.”
+And, I do mean industrial, rising to over 20 million tons, and for good reason.
+They accelerate immunoglobulin A secretion; let me explain.

 Though skin is considered our largest organ, we actually interface with the outside world more through our mucous membranes, that line our mouth, our entire digestive tract, our reproductive and urinary systems, inside the breast glands, on our eyeballs—occupying our largest body surface area.